 So – if we’re saying zero tolerance, why have we put this last?
 Well, we don’t want people to think that we’ll have that kind of problem here.
 We don’t expect to have that issue.

 We don’t expect that many, if any, of the members at this gym will be tempted to use performance enhancing drugs.
 Whilst the usage of this kind of thing is YOUR choice, it’s OUR choice that it doesn’t happen on these premises, ever.
 Anyone caught using or distributing banned substances will immediately have their membership terminated.
-Two of the PTs here compete in drug-tested powerlifting competitions, and one PT is on the British Weightlifting team aiming for the Commonwealth Games in 2017.
-As such, none of us can be associated with PEDs or steroids.

 This is not a statement that we make “because we have to”, it’s because we genuinely mean it.
 Zero tolerance means zero tolerance.